jayelm/lsl/README.md

 > Jesse Mu, Percy Liang, and Noah Goodman.
 Shaping Visual Representations with Language for Few-shot Classification.
 ACL 2020. https://arxiv.org/abs/1911.02683

 In addition, a CodaLab executable paper (docker containers with code, data, and experiment runs) is available [here](https://bit.ly/lsl_acl20).
+There are some minor fixes for CodaLab compatibility on the codalab branch.

 The codebase is split into two repositories, `shapeworld` and `birds`, for the different tasks explored in this paper.
 Each have their own READMEs,